klebgenomics/KoSC-surface-antigen-loci/README.md

 ### O locus database

-The O locus database comprises 9 distinct loci:
+As of v1.0 the O locus database comprises 9 distinct loci:

 - OL3, OL5 and OL9 are orthologous to _K. pneumoniae_ Species Complex OL3α/OL3β, OL5 and OL15, respectively, for which the corresponding polysaccharide structures of OL3α/OL3β and OL5 are [well understood](https://doi.org/10.1128/mmbr.00090-23).
 We have therefore annotated the corresponding predicted polysaccharide phenotypes within the KoSC O locus database.
-- OL2 is a much more distant ortholog of _K. pneumoniae_ Species Complex OL2α.3.
+- OL2 is a much more distant ortholog of _K. pneumoniae_ Species Complex OL2α.3, and matches the locus [recently described](https://doi.org/10.1016/j.carbpol.2026.125475) for _K. pasteurii_ strain 0.067 expressing a polysaccharide structure matching _K. pneumoniae_ O1αβ,2αβ.
 - We also include orthologs of _K. pneumoniae_ Species Complex _wbbYZ_ as 'extra genes'.
 In the _K. pneumoniae_ Species Complex, these genes are found elsewhere in the genome and result in conversion of an O2 polysaccharide to an O1 polysaaccahride.
-However, polysaccharide structures remain to be elucidated for KoSC, and given the very distant orthology of the OL2 loci, we have not annotated any associated O phenotypes or phenotype logic in the database.
 - All other loci showed only partial orthology to those from the _K. pneumoniae_ Species Complex and no matched phenotypes were known at the time of discovery.

 ## How to use the databases